saeed-sufi/travel-agency/README.md

 * Note that if you need to add multiple images for `img` element, you need to use `srcset` instead of `src` element.

+* Note that when you use responsive images, browser will assume that the image is going to take the entire width of the window.
+That's why they choose to display high-dpi copy of the image.
+So, we need to tell the browser that the image width is not going to be more than X pixels; we do so by adding `sizes` attribute to the `source` element (ex: `sizes = "404px"`).
+We can add media query to the `sizes` attribute to tell the browser of the width of image in screens with different sizes (ex: `sizes="(min-width:976px) 976px, 100vw"`)

 ### More CSS Styling tips

 * **Never** insert an element between two elements that are positioned relative and absolute in relation with each other.

+* If you're specifying `width` for a block level element, use `margin-left: auto` and `margin-right: auto` to center it.

+* If an `img` element is to be centered, after setting `margin-left: auto` and `margin-right: auto` of its container element, make sure to set the `max-width` of the image to its actual maximum width.
+Note that for this trick to work, the image should not be floated.

+*  Use ```em``` for margins of the text so that they scale relative to the font sizes used in the text.

+* If an element is floated, it's taken out of the flow of the page and it's parent element how tall it should be.

 ## Git Commands:
 ```
   git init